isc-projects/kea/doc/sphinx/arm/hooks-flex-option.rst

 .. _hooks-flex-option:

-``flex_option``: Flexible Option for Option Value Settings
+Flexible Option: Defined Actions for Option Value Settings
 ==========================================================

-This library allows administrators to define an action to take, for a given option, based upon on the result of an expression.
+The ``flex_option`` library allows administrators to define an action to take, for a given option, based upon on the result of an expression.
 These actions are carried out during the final stages of constructing a query response packet, just before it is sent to the client.
 The three actions currently supported are